yogh-io/bitcoin-transaction-explorer/README.md

 This block explorer patches into your Bitcoin Core node's JSON-RPC interface to retrieve transaction and block information.

 It runs as a simple web application you can run on any J2EE Web Container (Jetty, Tomcat, etc.), point it toward your node and you're good to go.
+(Note: it also supports running on top of Blockr's API and maybe some others later on)

 This block explorer remains pure to the blockchain, this means it is not dependent on any source of data other than the blockchain.
 Bitcoin amount values will not be displayed in fiat, transaction or block receive times do not exist.